 - Venice Beach Chorus Line (Clubhouse Ave and Ocean Front Walk, NE corner)

 - Ocean Swell (Clubhouse Ave and the Speedway, NW corner)

 - Venice Beach (Wave Crest and Ocean Front Walk, SE corner, S side of building)

 - and my favorite: Homage to a Starry Night (Wave Crest and Ocean Front Walk, SE corner, N side of building)

 Just past the Boardwalk, at the border of Venice and Santa Monica, is the former site of Pacific Ocean Park (POP, pronounced pee-oh-pee).
 POP, a 29-acre pleasure pier amusement park, was built in 1958 and intended to compete with Disneyland.
-Initially it was a success, but changes in neighborhood design and demographics, fiscal mismanagement, and high maintenance costs drove the park into crisis.
-It closed and was dismantled in 1967, and the ruins of the pier were demolished in 1975.
+Initially it was a success, but changes in the neighborhood, fiscal mismanagement, and high maintenance costs drove the park out of business.
+It closed and was dismantled in 1967, and the pier was demolished in 1975.
 Today all that remains are a few submerged pilings and signs warning swimmers of their presence.

 POP takes us to the end of Venice, but that doesn’t mean we’re at the end of our walk!
 Santa Monica is less than 1.5 miles away, and it’s a beautiful walk to get there.
 To continue on our beach adventure, head to Part 2.